yenhsunlin/snorer/snorer_docs/docs/manual/overview.md

 However, Eq. $\eqref{eq:total_Phi}$ is inadequate because it does not take DM velocity into account.
 Given massive DM, BDM cannot have the same velocity as SN$\nu$.
 Depending on where $\chi$ is upscattered, it will arrive on Earth at different times.
 This results in a prolonged flux vs. time compared to the SN$\nu$ flux.
 BDM arrives earlier if it was upscattered closer and much later if it was upscattered farther away.

-To incorporate time-dependent feature, we first set the time of SN explosion as the time-zero.
+To incorporate time-dependent feature, let the time of SN explosion be the time-zero.
 Then SN$\nu$ needs
 $$
 t_\nu = \frac{R_s}{c}
 $$